The cyber security principles

 - GOV-06 – Security risk communication: Residual security risks for systems (cyber supply chains, infrastructure, operating systems, applications and data) are transparently and mutually communicated with stakeholders.

-- GOV-07 – Security risk insights: Security risk management, and associated cybersecurity activities, are regularly reviewed to identify potential improvements in processes and procedures.
+- GOV-07 – Security risk insights: Security risk management, and associated cyber security activities, are regularly reviewed to identify potential improvements in processes and procedures.

 Identify principles